 Discuss the Approach with Your Partner

 Discussing household finances and managing it along with your partner is not enough when you have a kid.
-You also need to communicate about the type of financial education that you plan to impart to them.
+You also need to communicate about the type of financial education or spending habit that you plan to impart to them.